 Insect Repellant

-Remember that DEET can destroy plastics, so mind your sunglasses or camera when applying.
+We recommend packing a bottle of insect repellant with DEET so you’ll scare away those annoying biting demons.
+It reduces the chances of Malaria or Yellow Fever.
+DEET can destroy plastics, so mind your sunglasses or camera when applying.
 It’s good to bring a small bottle, but it’s easy to find great insect repellent all over Africa as it’s commonly used to prevent malaria.

 Electrolyte Tablets

 Dehydration in Africa is a real concern and should be taken seriously.
 These tablets should get your body back to normal should you fall sick.
-You may not need a whole bottle so take a few in a plastic bag or pill holder to save luggage space in case you need them.
+You may not need a whole bottle, so take a few in a plastic bag or pill holder to save luggage space in case you need them.

 Pillow and Sheets

-Certainly not a necessity when packing for Africa but it comes in handy when you get to a room and find the conditions are…less desirable.
+Certainly not a necessity when packing for Africa, but it comes in handy when you get to a room and find the conditions are…less desirable.
 A sleeping bag liner or even a sleeping bag also does a great job!

-Shop For A Sleeping Bag Liner
+Sleeping Bag Liner Recommendation

 Dental Floss